gustavofisica/data-analysis-devinhouse/notebooks/M1S5/README.md

 4. **numpy_array_analysis.ipynb**
    - Use NumPy for calculations and simulations with arrays: import values, calculate mean, sum, standard deviation, apply discount with broadcasting, and check types and dimensions.

+5. **Final Report**
+The notebook `final_report.ipynb` consolidates the main analyses of the clients, orders, and products data, including:

+- Identification of the top spending client
+- Average ticket by product category
+- Distribution of clients by city
+- Visualizations of the main results

 ## How to run
 Open the notebooks with Jupyter Notebook or Jupyter Lab and execute the cells sequentially.